| Colour Theory (Part 1)

 primary and secondary colour.
 Between yellow and orange, for example, is yellow orange, between blue and

+violet is blue violet and so on.
 All these colours around the outside of the colour wheel are called

 saturated colours.
 They contain no black, no white and none of their complementary